AlexanderMusienko/weather-dashboard/README.md

 # WeatherService
 _Still in development._

-Project was created with React, SCSS and Reaviz Charts library.
+Project was created with React, CSS modules and Reaviz Charts library.
 https://www.weatherapi.com/ was used as API for getting weather data.

 ## Available Scripts